ldrobnik/10dlc/docs/10dlc.md

 - Company support email address and phone number
 - The company’s business address must exactly match the legal address in the registration documents

 If you’ve chosen **Quick** registration, you have to provide the contact details of the business owner.
-For **Standard** registration, contact details must contain the first and last name of the person filing the Brand registration request.
+For **Standard** registration, contact details must contain the first and last name of the person filing the brand registration request.

 <figure>